smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 | App2 AUDIBLE | 1<br>(AUDIBLE) |
 | App2 STREAMABLE | 0<br>(NOT_STREAMABLE) |

-In this case, the status of App1 becomes LIMITED, NOT_AUDIBLE after the App2 is launched, but STREAMABLE status is kept as STREAMABLE.
+In this case, the status of App1 becomes LIMITED, NOT_AUDIBLE after App2 is launched, but STREAMABLE status is kept as STREAMABLE.
 At the same time, the status of App2 becomes FULL, AUDIBLE and NOT_STREAMABLE.
 HU screen display switched to App2 and basic audio is ready to be played from App2.
 App1 is not displayed on the screen, but playback of the video continues in background.